mga321/selina_home_assignment/README.md

 The project consists of 2 parts:
 - A GitHub repository with the original data files, the cleaned dataset, and gathering, assessing, cleaning, and exploration Jupyter Notebooks.
 - An online Tableau workbook.
 The workbook begins with the final presentation, and after viewing each slide of the final presentation you can view the raw Tableau analysis in the following slides.
+Click this link to view both the Tableau presentation and exploration: https://public.tableau.com/views/SelinaHomeAssignment/PRE-PRESENTATIONNOTES?:display_count=y&:origin=viz_share_link

 # The Data: